JAndrassy/Regulator/README.md

 I have the static pages served by the esp8266 WebServer of WiFi Link firmware in the esp8266 on-board of the Uno WiFi.
 I added them to the SPIFFS `data` folder of WiFi Link firmware.

-## Plans
+## Comments

 The complete project doesn't fit into the Uno flash memory.
-It is 1000 bytes larger.
 To run it, I commented out the RestServer setup and loop and the builder leaves the RestServer.ino functions and Evenst.ino json functions out.
-Nevertheless I want try to make a version of the Regulator with Ethernet shield for networking and SD card fro logging.
-I want to add WebServer.ino to serve web pages from SD card and SDLogging.ino to create csv log files and download them over WebServer.
-It should fit into a Mega.
+The build of the Regulator with Ethernet shield SD card to serve web pages needs a Mega.

-And then, I create a branch of this project to rewrite it for esp8266 using the pins of connected Uno with Firmata or some simple sketch.
+I plan to create a branch of this project to rewrite it for esp8266 using the pins of connected Uno with Firmata or some simple sketch.